 'Zhou Yongkang, as secretary to the central political committee of the Communist Party, had sole authority to move Public Security (the police) and the Armed Police, but the Xi leadership had already condemned Zhou Yongkang, confirming life imprisonment on charges of corruption and leakage of secrets.'

 Other arrangements are also possible.
 What is clear is that Nakazawa's dramatic style leads him to present the situation in three sharp, short sentences.
 The result is to cut connections between sentences, almost to the point of incongruity.
 Drama takes precedence over sense.

-Narrative (2): The choppy narrative continues.
+Narrative (2): The situation having been set, the article outlines events.
 Each sentence, presented in as dramatic a form as possible, resists integration into a smooth narrative.

 The first sentence relates Zhou's actions.
 It uses 当時 tōji 'at that time' to isolate the sentence from the previous one in a way similar to using 'meanwhile' in English.
 It represents a new point in the sequence of events.

 Unusually for this passage, the sentence uses the て -te form and the 連用形 ren'yōkei, both of which are used to run clauses together.
 Here, they link the three actions into a tight chain: abuse of power = phone tapping = collection of secret information.